HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ## SelectionIndication

-`SelectionIndication` is used to convey those selections that are potentially allocable to a contest option.
+`SelectionIndication` is used to convey those selections that are potentially allocable to a *contest option*.
 Indications can come from the following sources:

 - A `Mark` made by the voter on a paper ballot
 - A `Mark` made by a marking device onto a full face paper ballot